 When we asked her how she got on the “headache and facial pain” track, she told us about her time working as a physical therapist outside Chicago.
 “Working with patients after stroke and brain injury, and seeing how the brain recovers, fascinated me.”

 It was that fascination that motivated her to go to medical school, complete a neurology residency, and start treating patients at the New York Headache Center.
-On top of that, she’s also a Cove Medical Advisor.
+On top of that, she’s also Cove's Medical Director.

 Here’s more about her background, in her own words:

 I received my undergraduate degree in physical therapy (from the University of Illinois at Chicago).
 I worked for three years as a PT before starting medical school at Rush University in Chicago.
 I completed my neurology residency at NYU, serving as a chief resident, and then completed my fellowship in Headache at Montefiore/Albert Einstein.